robvanpamel/robvanpamel.github.io/_posts/2023-01-17-NDCLondon.md

 ---
-title: My Agenda for NDC London
+title: My agenda for NDC London
 date: 2023-01-24
 excerpt_separator: <!--more-->
 tags: NDC Education learning
 ---

 Tomorrow I'm heading to the NDC Conference in London.
-NDC Conferences are widely known to offer great quality conferences related to (but not only) dotnet technology.
+NDC Conferences are widely known to offer superb quality related to (but not only) dotnet technology and development.
 Here below you can find which sessions I would definitly like to attend<!--more-->.
 Off course I am looking forward to the sessions of my friends Hannes Lowette and Florian Verdonck!

 ## Wednesday